radareorg/radare2-book/first_steps/intro.md

 # First Steps

-This chapter will introduce you to use radare2 commandline tool.
+This chapter will introduce you to using the radare2 command-line tool.